paketo-buildpacks/tiny-builder/README.md

-This builder uses the [Paketo Tiny Stack](https://github.com/paketo-buildpacks/tiny-stack-release) (bionic build image, distroless-like run image) with buildpacks for Java Native Image, Go, and Procfile.
+This builder uses the [Paketo Tiny Stack](https://github.com/paketo-buildpacks/tiny-stack-release) (bionic build image, distroless-like run image) with buildpacks for Java, Java Native Image, Go, and Procfile.

 To see which versions of build and run images, buildpacks, and the lifecycle